didier-durand/llms-in-clouds/docs/sglang.md

 *  the final `|| sleep infinity` is a trick to keep the container up & running even if the SGLang start command fails for any reason.
 It allows to connect to the container via `docker exect -it <container-id> /bin/bash` to debug the problem.

-A copy of the Dockerfile is included here for readability purposes:
+A copy of the Dockerfile for Amazon Linux 2023 is included here for readability purposes:

 ```
 FROM public.ecr.aws/amazonlinux/amazonlinux:2023